-- 1. Where ducting passes through concealed spaces (walls, ceiling-floor assemblies), the ducting should be metal to offer less resistance to airflow and permit duct cleaning. - 2.
+- 1. Where ducting passes through concealed spaces (walls, ceiling-floor assemblies), it is recommanded to use metal ducts and to minimise the use of flexible ducts to offer less resistance to airflow and permit duct cleaning. - 2.
 Where the ducting remains permanently accessible, 5 to 10 feet of insulated flexible duct should be used between the HRV/ERV and all interior supply and exhaust registers to reduce fan noise passing the ducting to interior spaces.